kencar17/DBProject-CMPT291/Help-project/docs/types.md

 Vehicles come in many different types, and each type needs to have a different daily, weekly, and monthly rates.
 To accommodate this, logged-in employees can  create new vehicle types or update existing vehicle types.
-To begin using the vehicle type system, select Car Types from the employee home screen.
+To begin using the vehicle type system, make sure you're [logged in](gs.md) select Car Types from the employee home screen.
 You will be presented with the following screen:

 ![Type Administration](TypeAdministration.png)